 Inside, there's a Disneyesque quality to the place.

-A fine example of instant heritage: office of the Dali Old Town Constructional Engineering Company.
+A fine example of instant heritage: it's the office of the Dali Old Town Constructional Engineering Company.

 Still, the strollers and shoppers come.

 Dali is still a real city, though.
-Here: one of the classic winged gates built by the Bai people, a locally prominent minority.
+Here's one of the classic winged gates built by the Bai people, still nowa locally prominent minority.

 A well, still in regular use by the adjoining householders.